medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 ### Step 2 - Spin up a FHIR Server and load it with data

-To spin up a FHIR server clone the following repository: https://github.com/medizininformatik-initiative/fhir-server-examples navigate to the server/blaze folder and execute `docker-compose -p mii-projectathon up -d` This will spin up blaze FHIR server and expose it on localhost on port 8081.
+To spin up a FHIR server clone the following repository: https://github.com/medizininformatik-initiative/fhir-server-examples, navigate to the server/blaze folder, set the BASE_URL in the docker-compose file to "http://blaze:8080" and execute `docker-compose -p mii-projectathon up -d`
+This will spin up blaze FHIR server and expose it on localhost on port 8081.
 You can access your FHIR server under <http://localhost:8081/fhir/my-endpoint-here> , to see all your currently loaded Patients go to:
 <http://localhost:8081/fhir/Patient>